aleph2c/miros/doc/quickstart.rst

     :target: _static/md_theo.pdf
     :align: center

+.. admonition:: hint

+  Theo represents a "thread" pending on a queue.
+The activeobject's ``post_fifo`` and ``post_lifo`` methods allow an application developer to put events into this queue.
+When the thread sees that a queue has an item, it will wake up, and drive the event processor, which in turn, will call the functions making up the statemachine.

 When Theo receives a message from another universe, it appears as a round hollow orb which sometimes contains a scroll.
 He calls these orbs "events", and if they have a scroll within them, he calls that scroll a "payload".